 Social Studies: Our book, Communities, compares communities from the past and present.
 Students will learn to use different kinds of maps.
 They will measure distances using a map scale.
 We will read short biographies of American Heroes such as Abraham Lincoln, Helen Keller, Martin Luther King, Benjamin Franklin, and Amelia Earhart.
 In the last quarter, we will have a 50 states competition.
 In this unit, the children will learn to locate each state, give its capital and abbreviation, and answer one trivia fact for each state.

 PE: PE is held every week.
 PE uniforms and tennis shoes must be worn to school on this day.
 Adhering to proper gym dress is greatly appreciated.
 If you have any other questions concerning school policy on this, please refer to the handbook.

-Promethean ACTIVboard: This is our tenth year with this wonderful technology.
+Promethean ACTIVboard: This is our 2nd year with this wonderful brand new touch screen technology.
 By the end of last year, many of the children used the ACTIVboard to do PowerPoint presentations, Jeopardy games, Animotos, or Kahoot it! that they had developed at home.
 The Promethean Activclassroom provides opportunities for the children to expand their knowledge base by using many of the 22,000 + software applications to delve more deeply into the subjects we are studying.